 Know your rights regarding flexible working hours

 Many people automatically assume that flexible working hours are more beneficial to employees than employers; this is not always the case.
-We live in an era where flexible working is more commonplace, were outside commitments can impact your working life and many employers/employees are willing to find some middle ground.
+We live in an era where flexible working is more commonplace, where outside commitments can impact your working life and many employers/employees are willing to find some middle ground.